Meet Our Team

 Jennifer Nale | she/her

 I’ve been an athlete my entire life; when I hung up my college basketball jersey, I struggled to find a way to move my body that was as enjoyable as it was challenging.
 I eventually found that group classes were it for me.
 I believe there is real magic in bodies moving together in one space.
 I am NASM certified and have been teaching spin since 2017 and matte classes since 2019.
 For me, class is an invitation to sweat, have some fun and build trust with your body all while moving to the beat of the music.
+Additionally, I completed my 200-hour YTT here at PYC this fall.
+I love getting to deepen my practice with the PYC community.

 Let’s connect! @jcnale